github/codeql/docs/codeql/codeql-for-visual-studio-code/analyzing-your-projects.rst

    .. pull-quote:: Note

       Depending on the query, you can also choose different views such as CSV, :ref:`SARIF <sarif-output>`, or :ref:`DIL format <dil>`.
 For example, to view the DIL format, right-click a result and select **View DIL**.
-      The available output views are determined by the format of the query and the metadata.
+      The available output views are determined by the format and the metadata of the query.
 For more information, see ":ref:`CodeQL queries <codeql-queries>`."

 #.
 Use the dropdown menu in the Results view to choose which results to display, and in what form to display them, such as a formatted alert message or a table of raw results.